kailinr/PoW-Chain/README.md

 # Proof of Work Chain

-This is an example Proof of Work Chain with a client/server application!
+This is an example Proof of Work Chain over a client/server model.
+The application requires public / private key digital signature authentication to unlock and use a mining dashboard.

+## How it Works
+The application assumes the client holds both their own public and private keys.
+When a user authenticates using their public key, a digital signature is signed by the client's private key, and sent to the server to verify key ownership.
+The public key entered is then matched to the stored public key on file.

+Once a user is authenticated, a mining dashboard display will reveal and the client will be permitted to start and stop their miner, as well as view their mining address balance.
+Mining is not permitted without prior authentication.

-## Server
+## Start the Server

-First you'll want to start the server.
-You'll want to install all the dependencies with `npm i` from the root directory in the terminal.

-Once you've installed the dependencies you can run the server with `node index` or `nodemon index` (the latter of which will restart the server if you make any changes!).
-This currently starts your server at port `3032` by default.
+First, install all dependencies with `npm i` from the root directory in the terminal.
+Then, start the server with `node index` or `nodemon index`.
+This starts the server at port `3032` by default.

-## Client
+## Start the Client
 The client is compiled with [parceljs](https://en.parceljs.org/getting_started.html).
-A server will be started by defaul at http://localhost:1234/

-To start the client application in development:
+To start the client in development mode at http://localhost:1234/ by default, open a new terminal from any project directory and enter:
 ```bash
 npm run dev
 ```
-To start in production, run:
+To build for production, run:

 ```bash
 npm run build